TIMNA PARK AND UNDERWATER OBSERVATORY

 - There is no shortage of testimonies from the period provided by the Pharaohs: we will have the opportunity to see some hieroglyphic inscriptions within the two temples dedicated to the Goddess of Ancient Egypt, Hathor , patron goddess of miners.

 - At the end of the visit to the mining complex, we will head to the underwater observatory, a genuine window looking out onto the Red Sea.
-The display before our very eyes behind the large glass windows of the observatory will definitely leave us open-mouthed: a multi-coloured infinity of tropical fish, ramifications of corals and specific stingray and giant turtle species.
+The display before our very eyes behind the large glass windows of the observatory will definitely leave us open-mouthed: a multi-coloured infinity of tropical fish, corals, stingrays and giant turtles.

 What you need to know